30 Mar Keep Your Business Growing During an Extended Quarantine Stay-at-Home Era

 Now is a good time to also identify new problems (not experienced by your current customers but experienced by others) that you can solve.
 Look back through the skills that you’re recently defined, and think of any others you’ve missed.
 When you find skills that aren’t linked to a corresponding problem for your current customer base, that’s the trigger to figure out who IS experiencing this problem.

 Step 4.
 Develop Solutions

 What are you going to do, specifically, to solve each problem?
 How much of your time and resources will this solution take?
-What’s the impact for customers?
+What’s the impact on customers?
 Is it worth it?
-Can you provide a great value?
+Can you provide great value?
 Can you make it easy and obtainable for customers?